Te Papa is closed until further notice. Te Papa Covid-19 coronavirus information

 On 1 April 2003 a subadult specimen of a colossal squid (M. hamiltoni) was collected by a New Zealand longlining vessel fishing in Antarctic waters.

-The specimen was examined by squid experts Dr Steve O'Shea and Kat Bolstad (AUT) at Te Papa, and found to be an immature female.
+The specimen was examined and found to be an immature female.
 It had a mantle length (ML) of 2.5m, a total length (TL) of 5.4m and, despite being extensively damaged, it weighed about 300kg.

 At the time (2003) it was the heaviest squid known to science, and had the longest mantle of any squid measured.
 The lower beak of this particular specimen had a rostral length (LRL) of 38mm.
-Having been preserved, this specimen now forms part of the Museum’s extensive holdings of cephalopods (octopus, squid, and their relatives).
+Having been preserved, this specimen now forms part of Te Papa's extensive holdings of cephalopods (octopus, squid, and their relatives).

 Lower beaks of Mesonychoteuthis reported from sperm whale stomachs had been measured up to 49mm LRL.
 So scientists knew that colossal squid could grow considerably larger.
-Following the examination of the 2003 specimen, Dr O'Shea predicted that mature colossal squid specimens of up to 500kg could exist in Antarctic waters — a statement which was greeted with skepticism in some quarters.
+Following the examination of the 2003 specimen, it was predicted that mature colossal squid specimens of up to 500kg could exist in Antarctic waters — a statement which was greeted with skepticism in some quarters.

 At the time, the vessel was being filmed for a documentary on fishing in Antarctic waters.